 In times of change, how do you find a futureproof business?

-The short answer is ‘you can’t’.
-You really can’t plan for everything, because some things just aren’t predictable.
+The short answer is ‘it’s challenging – but not impossible’.
+Because obviously you can’t plan for everything when some things simply aren’t predictable.
 Except, of course, with 20-20 hindsight.

 My wife tells the story of a friend who wanted to go to university.
 Her mother advised her to train as a comptometer operator.
 So she’d ‘always have something to fall back on’.